Atlas (Coldplay song)

 "Atlas" is a song by British rock band Coldplay for The Hunger Games: Catching Fire – Original Motion Picture Soundtrack, the soundtrack to the 2013 American science-fiction adventure film The Hunger Games: Catching Fire.
 It was released digitally as the lead single from the soundtrack on 6 September 2013 worldwide, and on 8 September in the United Kingdom.
 The song was accompanied by a lyric video, which also premiered on 6 September.

 "Atlas" has charted in 16 countries and reached top ten positions in three of them, and has also received mostly positive reviews from music critics.
-The ballad, won the Hollywood Song Award at the 17th Hollywood Film Awards, and was nominated for a Grammy Award for Best Song Written for Visual Media and a Golden Globe Award for Best Original Song.
+The ballad, winning the Hollywood Song Award at the 17th Hollywood Film Awards, was nominated for a Grammy Award for Best Song Written for Visual Media and a Golden Globe Award for Best Original Song.

 Background and recording

 "Atlas" was Coldplay's first new track in almost two years, as the band's fifth studio album Mylo Xyloto had been released in October 2011.
-The song was written in early 2013, at the beginning of the recording sessions for the band's sixth studio album Ghost Stories, and recorded between April and July at The Beehive, one of the band's two studios in London.
+The song was written in early 2013, at the beginning of the recording sessions for the band's sixth studio album Ghost Stories, and recorded between April and July at the Beehive, one of the band's two studios in London.
 The sound of "Atlas" was influential in shaping that of Ghost Stories and Coldplay had originally considered including the track on the album, but it was ultimately left out of the tracklist.